 KIDney Fun “Gingerbread” Houses-Holiday Dialysis Recipe for Kids

 It’s beginning to look a lot like the baking season!
 And with that, being on dialysis does not mean skipping out on the holiday festivities or some of the past time favorites!
 Go ahead and fill-ter your house with the delicious scent of baking cookies and bring your little ones and family around.
 This is a holiday dialysis recipe for kids that is sure to win with all ages!
 Candy.
 Cookies.
 Powdered sugar topped roofs.
 Yes please!
+Want a little more fun?
+Check out our YouTube Video making this house here!

 If You Want to Work From Scratch for your Cookie Walls….